ekansa/open-context-code/README.md

 open-context-code
 =================

-Source code for Open Context (http://opencontext.org)
+OLD DEFUNCT Source code for Open Context (http://opencontext.org)

 The project is discussed in detail here: http://opencontext.org/about

-The project is evolving rapidly and we are planning a major refactoring for 2014.
-But it's available here for inspection (and for the brave, reuse) for all.
+The project is evolving rapidly.
+Begining in 2014, we started a major refactoring and abandoned this old code for a wholly fresh start using Python and Django (see: https://github.com/ekansa/open-context-py).
+This code is no long supported and it is only available here for inspection (and for the brave, reuse) for all.